amirgholipour/MLOPS/deploy/README.md

 # MLOPS
-This repo is for showcasing the capability of Openshift for data science task
+This folder is for deploying the ml models